TOPIC : Support action in preparation of a Joint Programming activity

 Following the EU commitments under the Paris Agreement, Agenda 2030 on Sustainable Development and Cotonou Agreement, research and innovation cooperation in the field of renewable energy generation technologies between EU and Africa needs to be strengthened and further developed.
 Coordination of the existing bilateral activities between European and African countries is advisable.
 The challenge is bringing together the national funding agencies of EU member states and African states interested in developing joint research activities between the two continents to create synergies and to push forward common research and innovation cooperation in the field of renewable energy generations.Scope:

-The proposal will be the preparatory step towards the European Joint Programme, topic LC-SC3-JA-5-2019.
+The proposal will be the preparatory step towards the action to be supported under topic LC-SC3-JA-5-2020.
 The consortium has to bring together the core relevant European funding agencies and African partners already involved research and innovation cooperation actions.

 The fields of activities to be programmed will cover the research and development of new or the adaptation of renewable energy generation technologies to the African environmental, social and economic conditions, of providing affordable access to renewable energy and of improving the innovation cycles.